jayliew/basic-security-hostname-url/README.md

 2. Check if the domain name in the URL is obfuscated in such a way that leads to a malicious link, using the new TLDs .zip and .mov [Example](https://medium.com/@bobbyrsec/the-dangers-of-googles-zip-tld-5e1e675e59a5)

+# How to install

+Review is pending on Chrome Web Store.

+Until that happens, here are the steps:

+1. Download all these files in this repo, place them in a folder
+2. In your browser's extension settings, enable "developer mode"
+3. "load unpacked" and select the folder name (from step 1)

 # Feedback or thoughts

 I look forward to receiving feedback and ideas for improvement.